gustavosbarroso/Solaris/README.md

 ## 🌎 Impact

-Solaris demonstrates how theoretical modeling, numerical simulation, and experimental engineering can be combined to develop practical renewable-energy solutions using accessible materials and low-cost technologies.
+Solaris demonstrates how scientific modeling, engineering design, and maker-based prototyping can be combined to create accessible renewable-energy solutions with potential social impact.

-The project highlights the role of computational physics, engineering design, and maker-based prototyping in the development of socially impactful technologies.

 ---